News & how you can make something great happen

 See this powerpoint for an overview of our goals, history, and this space.

-How this is happening: November 2017, the President of the NYC EDC visited us and offered a framework to get the building space that the EDC promised us years ago after we responded to their 2007 RFP.
-The space is next to our ship MARY A. WHALEN inside the Pier 11 warehouse in Atlantic Basin, Red Hook, Brooklyn.
-He asked us to create a new business plan, due in May 2018.
-We are working on it!
+How this is happening: November 2017, the President of the NYC EDC James Patchett visited us and offered a framework to get building space next to our ship MARY A. WHALEN.
+This is space that the EDC promised us years ago but they never resolved that 2007 RFP.
+The space is inside the Pier 11 warehouse in Atlantic Basin, Red Hook, Brooklyn.
+Patchett asked us to create a new business plan, due in August 2018., and he said "our goal is to see you succeed."
+We are working on that plan.

 Goals for the site: This space will finally allow us to create the place "PortSide NewYork" that we have long planned: Here authentic maritime and creative Brooklyn meet.
 It’s a homeport and community center that serves our immediate neighborhood, from artists to public housing residents, that we deeply know, and is a magnet for visitors by land and sea.

 Here, you can experience WaterStories film screenings, book readings, and talks year-round (not just in summer on the deck of the MARY A. WHALEN).
 You can attend exhibits that illuminate waterfront issues, art, maritime and marine life topics, and our collection of Red Hook artifacts, the physical companion to our e-museum Red Hook WaterStories.

 Here, we can offer more programs for schools and youth such as boat building, hands-on STEM programs, and a wet lab.
 What would you like?
 There will be space for after-school programs, summer camp, and reading in our maritime library.
 We can host classes in boating safety or to get merchant marine licenses.
 Our goal is create a pipeline to marine careers for youth and adults and leverage the full potential of our waterfront for culture, education and job creation.